 Durga Puja is the biggest festival of the eastern Asian countries.
 In India it is celebrated vigorously.
 If this autumn festival is celebrated as 'Durga Pujo’ at West Bengal, Gujarat and Maharashtra rejoice it with Gaarba and Dandiya.
 Whatever the style is, the main theme is to worship Goddess Durga.
 All people pray the goddess for strength, wisdom and knowledge.

 Durga Puja is celebrated as Navratri which starts from the next day of Mahalaya.
-In Bengal, the ‘Chokhudaan’ (painting the eyes of the idol) ceremony is done on the ‘Mahalaya’.
-Then, on the sixth day, the goddess is welcome through ‘Bodhon’.
+In Bengal, the 'Chokhudaan’ (painting the eyes of the idol) ceremony is done on the 'Mahalaya’.
+Then, on the sixth day, the goddess is welcome through 'Bodhon’.
 Finally, puja starts from the next day, Maha Saptami.
 Every day of the Durga Puja has its own significance.
-The festival is obviously celebrated with pomp and glitter but also you have to understand the importance of Maha Saptami and other days.
+The festival is obviously celebrated with pomp and glitter but there is a high importance of Maha Saptami in Navratri.

 What is the significance of Maha Saptami?
 Actually, according to the Hindu mythologies, Goddess Durga killed Mahisasura, the demon king after the battle of nine days.
 It is the victory of virtue over evil.
 On the seventh day, the Goddess commenced war against the buffalo demon which ended with his death on Vijaya Dashami (the 10th day).
 So, besides enjoying the day in new dress and makeup, have a look on the importance of Maha Saptami-